Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return detailed informatiom about database memory consumption
+This operation will return detailed information about database memory consumption

 #### Parameters